The IUSSI International Congress

 We invite applications for a course focusing on evolutionary processes that shape the ecology and behavior of key invertebrate model systems in a diverse tropical forest with a special emphasis on symbioses.
 The course is designed for graduate students interested in field biology and includes a proposal writing phase (completed in Copenhagen or online) that allows the student to be trained in research design with guidance from course instructors.
 The project will be implemented at the world renowned Smithsonian Tropical Research Institute in Panama (May 2015).
 In addition, the students will work on a small group project, review and discuss the work of their peers, and attend lectures, tutorials and trips throughout the 26 day stay in Panama.
 A final project report will be submitted two weeks following the field component.
 This intense course provides unique opportunities to interact with a global community of scientists and learn successful research strategies while working in a Neotropical rainforest!

-For more details see www.megalomyrmex.com/Teaching.html
+For more details see the course flier, or www.megalomyrmex.com/Teaching.html

 |2-5 May 2015|